openfoodfacts/smooth-app/README.md

 ## Thank you
+The app was initially created by Primael.
-The new Open Food Facts app (smooth_app) is made possible thanks to a grant by the Mozilla Foundation, after pitching them the idea at FOSDEM. a HUGE thank you :-)
+The new Open Food Facts app (smooth_app) was then made possible thanks to an initial grant by the Mozilla Foundation in February 2020, after @teolemon pitched them the idea at FOSDEM. a HUGE thank you :-)
+We had the support from several Google.org fellows and a ShareIt fellow that helped us eventually release the app in June 2022.